CMG Investors Have Opportunity to Lead Chipotle Mexican Grill, Inc. Securities Fraud Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of common stock and those who purchased Chipotle call options or sold put options of Chipotle Mexican Grill, Inc. (NYSE: CMG) between February 8, 2024 and October 29, 2024, both dates inclusive (the "Class Period"), of the important January 10, 2025 lead plaintiff deadline in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock and those who purchased Chipotle call options or sold put options of Chipotle Mexican Grill, Inc. (NYSE: CMG) between February 8, 2024 and October 29, 2024, both dates inclusive (the "Class Period"), of the important January 10, 2025 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased Chipotle securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.